 The CO2 and caffeine mixture is then moved into a strong tank, where the pressure on the container is removed.
 As the pressure lowers, the supercritical CO2 returns to the gaseous phase – when the pressure is lowered, it falls below the critical value.
 The gaseous CO2 evaporates, leaving the caffeine behind in the container.
 Any remaining caffeine is removed from the gaseous CO2 by charcoal filters, allowing the clean CO2 to be pumped back into a high-pressure vessel so it can be recycled and used again and again.

 Extraction using supercritical carbon dioxide is a highly selective process.
 It only extracts the caffeine compound and leaves the other flavour precursors (such as carbohydrates and peptides) in the bean.
 However, there are two disadvantages to using this decaffeination method; firstly, precise processing parameters need to be specified and secondly, the process is very capital intensive meaning that this process is only commercially viable if the plant makes over 3000 tons of decaffeinated coffee a year.

 What happens to the caffeine that is extracted?

-Why not try this ‘stimulating’ practical?
+Extension activity – try this ‘stimulating’ practical?

-Finally, for those of you keen to do some further practical work and have access to a laboratory (including a fumehood and equipment such as a thermometer) - we have added an extension activity on the extraction of caffeine from tea and/or coffee (see below).
+Finally, for those of you keen to do some further practical work and who have access to a laboratory (including a fumehood and equipment such as a thermometer) - we have added an extension activity on the extraction of caffeine from tea and/or coffee (see the downloads section below).
 This gives you the opportunity to extract a reasonably pure sample of caffeine from tea leaves and/or filter coffee – as always, ensure you read all of the instructions and risk assessment before starting (the experiment involves heating an appropriate cooking oil, such as corn oil, to around 250 °C).

 © University of York